 Fisher Cats' rookie bat dog wows fans and players

 Jun.
-14—The New Hampshire Fisher Cats have a rookie sensation with impressive speed, laser-like coordination and an engaging clubhouse personality.
+16—The New Hampshire Fisher Cats have a rookie sensation with impressive speed, laser-like coordination and an engaging clubhouse personality.

 She also has four legs.